 Those members aspiring to footplate duties will have the opportunity to fill vacancies in the cleaning roster and carry out cleaning duties under the supervision of the allocated fireman; if operational circumstances allow, they will be able to join the crew on one of the journeys during the day in order to be introduced to fireman's duties.
 During the rest of the day the member should expect to assist with other duties around the yard.
 Members who wish to become enginemen will be required to pass a medical examination with the Railway's doctor before travelling on the footplate on a regular basis.

-Promotion to the grade of Cleaner will be by selection on merit.
+Promotion to the footplate, starting with the grade of Cleaner is by selection on merit.
 Consideration will be given to commitment to the Department and the Railway as a whole, reliability, fitness for engineman duties, aptitude shown when on the footplate.
-There is no age limit for promotion to cleaner but a degree of physical fitness is required as a day out on the footplate can be quite arduous.
+There is no age limit for promotion to cleaner, but a degree of physical fitness is required as a day out on the footplate can be quite arduous.
 Trainee Cleaners will undergo formal classroom teaching covering the workings of the steam locomotive, rules, signals, fireman's duties, failures and emergencies.
 At the end of the training they will be required to pass a written examination.
 Cleaners will also be required to undertake a Shunting and Yard Safety course and pass the associated written examination.

 The typical day on-shed as a member of the department is a very varied one.
 Your day all depends on how much you want to get involved and what you want to progress with.
 For example, if you want to get on the footplate you may be starting at 6am and finishing some 12 hours later, committing yourself to a day on which you have been rostered; whereas, if you're a restoration fanatic, then you may be starting at 10 am on any of the department's working days, normally Wednesdays and Saturdays.
 Duties and tasks can be absolutely anything which helps with the running of the Department.
 So, one day you may be going out on the footplate or you could be helping to clean an engine, changing a grate, breaking up some firewood, moving sleepers, some fencing or even making the tea!
 It all just depends what is happening on shed the day you are there.